 - Shopping list (automatically suggests items as you type.
 See an example image).

 Google Keep has a reminder feature.
 The downside is it only allows one reminder per note at a time.
-Other than that, you can set labels (tags) to specific notes to distinguish between notes.
+You can also set labels (tags) to specific notes to distinguish between notes.
 Of course, labels can be searched.

-Goole Keep does not offer rich text editing tools.
+Google Keep does not offer rich text editing tools.
 Even if you copy something, the app will paste it in simple language.
-The desktop version of OneNote all below tools:
+The desktop version of OneNote has all the below tools: